trustyai-explainability/trustyai-llm-demo/lemonade-stand-demo/README.md

 ```bash
 oc apply -f guardrails/hap_detector/hap.yaml
 ```
-Wait for the `guardrails-detector-ibm-haop-predictor-xxx` pod to spin up
+Wait for the `guardrails-detector-ibm-hap-predictor-xxx` pod to spin up

 ### 5.2) Configure the Guardrails Orchestrator
 Open `guardrails/configmap_orchestrator.yaml`.
 This is our configuration for the guardrails orchestrator: